TahsinOP/Wall_detection_10xconstruction.ai/README.md

-# Wall Detection in Point Cloud Data
+# Wall Detection (Vertical Plane Detection) using Point Cloud Data

 This project implements wall detection in indoor point cloud data using Python and Open3D.
 The implementation processes a PCD file to identify and visualize vertical planes that represent walls in the environment.